What Is Subtalar Fusion?

 fusion to heal, which is called a nonunion.
 Healing in a bad position also can occur, but this is rare.
 Following your surgeon's instructions is very important to avoid complications.

-How will this surgery affect my walking?
+How will subtalar fusion affect my walking?

 the surgery.
 There may be some getting used to walking on uneven surfaces and getting used to their "new foot," but most patients have such improved function they would do the procedure over again.